Working Playing Cards to Get What You Want

 It’s not that people can’t be read without cards.
 Quite the contrary, there are times when cards or any tool can be a stumbling block for intuition rather than a guide.

-But understanding what each card means, including reverse, and in context with their neighbors, suit, and sequence is important for card conjure.
+But understanding what each card meansin context with their neighbors, suit, and sequence is important for playing card work.

 If you’re doing love drawing work, and you’re using Ten of Hearts, then you’ll have to put in more work when that relationship comes to make sure you don’t crush it with the full weight of your affection.